olmjo/tigress-scripts/README.md

 This project comprises a set of multiple example scripts and a setup script to help prepare your HPC environment for R-based HPC.
-These scripts work *out of the box* on both Tukey and Della.
+These scripts work *out of the box* on Tukey, Della, and Adroit.
 There are some additional examples of using Python and Matlab, but these are not the focus.
 More information on these scripts is below.